nrwl/nx-react-workshop/docs/lab14/LAB.md

    - We can use `readJson` util for reading the file (we don't need to update it)
    - **BONUS:** Modify your generator so it fetches list of scopes from `projects` in `nx.json` and updates the schema in util-lib

-   ⚠️ You can use the function provided in the Hint to extract the `scopes`
+   ⚠️&nbsp;&nbsp;You can use the function provided in the Hint to extract the `scopes`

    <details>
    <summary>🐳 &nbsp;&nbsp;Hint</summary>